-(https://srp.rco.wa.gov/about), managed by RCO, for tracking streamflow restoration projects and new domestic permit-exempt wells.
+(https://srp.rco.wa.gov/about), managed by RCO, for tracking streamflow restoration projects and new permit-exempt domestic wells.
 To improve harmonization of streamflow restoration with ongoing salmon recovery efforts, local salmon recovery Lead Entity Coordinators shall be consulted prior to entering streamflow restoration projects into the portal.
 While input and oversight is welcomed, no commitment of additional work is required from Lead Entity Coordinators.
 University of Washington data stewards will be employed to conduct data entry, quality assurance, and quality control.

-Using the Salmon Recovery Portal to track streamflow restoration projects and new domestic permit-exempt wells will:
+Using the Salmon Recovery Portal to track streamflow restoration projects and new permitexempt domestic wells will: